-The high quality scheme offers an array of residential accommodation, including 33% affordable and shared ownership units, as well as single and duplex apartments, and detached, semi-detached and terraced private houses.
-All accommodation will be internally designed to a very high specification.
-Parking across the site is limited to the basement of the larger apartment buildings.
+Our mixed-use development offers an array of residential accommodation, including 33% affordable and shared ownership units, single and duplex apartments and private houses.
+All of the accommodation has been designed to a high specification and parking across the site is placed within the basement of the largest building.

 The new buildings are meticulously designed with attention to height, massing, materials and spatial relationships in order to draw inspiration from the site’s varied historical context.
 The original industrial buildings are laid out close together along an ‘internal’ historic street and this is reinforced with the proximity of the contemporary buildings.

 The development has gained dual planning consent for one of the plots - Building J. This allows for a multi-occupancy commercial building suitable for a variety of different sizes and types of businesses, but also includes the option to convert to residential use if studios remain empty after a 12 month period following practical completion.